 Lyubov Sobol is a Russian opposition politician.
 She conducted journalistic investigations into corruption in Russia while serving as a lawyer for Alexei Navalny’s Anti-Corruption Foundation.
 Currently, she leads anti-propaganda projects on YouTube, attracting hundreds of thousands of viewers.
 In 2023, Sobol was a senior fellow with the Center for European Policy Analysis.

 Anna Veduta is director of strategic engagement at the Free Russia Foundation.
 She is an expert in strategic communication and international affairs who began her career as the first press secretary to the opposition leader Alexei Navalny.
-She served as a global outreach director for leading Russian media platform Meduza, spearheading its international presence.
+She served as a global outreach director for the leading Russian media platform Meduza, spearheading its international presence.
 Returning to the Navalny-founded Anti-Corruption Foundation as vice president, she later led advocacy efforts in Washington, D.C.

 Moderator